Some of our recent work

 The Transport Agency has developed a Stakeholder Relationship Strategy and commissioned Research New Zealand to conduct on-going survey research to monitor the current status and progress it is making to develop positive working relationships with these stakeholders.

 The baseline survey was completed in 2012 and is updated annually.
-The 2014 survey was completed using a mixed online/face-to-face/telephone methodology.
-Over 800 stakeholders were approached and invited to participate in the survey.

 Social Policy Evaluation and Research Unit (Superu)